 Firstly, for simplification, there are round numbers used in this example.
-Also, 50 pip arbitrage opportunities were used for demonstrating purposes, and in real life trading, this is very rare indeed, especially when it comes to the major currency pairs.
+Also, 50 pip arbitrage opportunities were used for demonstrating purposes, and in real life trading, this is a very rare occurrence, especially when it comes to the major currency pairs.

 Secondly, when those kinds of opportunities do appear, it is not only visible to one trader, but to thousands of market participants.
 Trades can also use the Forex arbitrage calculator, which can be much faster compared to making those calculations manually.

-This is the reason why the triangular Forex arbitrage opportunities are usually very short-lived and the market is quick to correct those pricing inefficiencies.
-Therefore it is essential for a trader to act quickly on those possibilities before they disappear because of the inevitable adjustments.
+Keep in mind that the triangular Forex arbitrage opportunities are usually very short-lived, and the market is quick to correct those pricing inefficiencies.
+Therefore, it is essential for a trader to act quickly on those possibilities before they disappear because of the inevitable adjustments.

 Is Forex arbitrage possible with the interest rate differentials?

-Covered Interest arbitrage is another possible option.
+Covered interest arbitrage is another possible option.
 This approach aims to exploit the interest rate differentials between the two currencies.
-For example, nowadays the Federal Funds rate is confined within 0 to 0.25% range.
-Consequently putting money in the Bank Certificates of deposit might not be the most attractive option for many people.
-Therefore investors are looking for other ways to earn a decent return on their savings.
+For example, nowadays, the Federal Funds rate is confined within the 0 to 0.25% range.
+Consequently, putting money in the Bank Certificates of deposit might not be the most attractive option for many people.
+Therefore, investors are looking for other ways to earn a decent return on their savings.

 This can be done in two ways.
 For example, an investor can sell his or her USD assets and deposit this amount to the Russian ruble savings account.
 Since the Bank of Russia still keeps interest rates above 5%, then it is possible to earn similar returns.
 The obvious problem here is the exchange rate risk.
 To tackle this issue, an investor can buy a forward contract and lock in the exchange rate, once the term expires and he or she converts the investment back into US dollars.